sharhan-alhassan/liotbchain-demo/README.md

 # liotbchain demo
-liotbchain is a lightweight IoT blockchain framework designed for educational and experimental purposes.
+liotbchain is a lightweight, versatile blockchain framework designed for both IoT and non-IoT applications designed for educational and experimental purposes.
 It allows you to create and manage a blockchain network, add transactions, and mine blocks.
 This framework can be used to simulate a real-world blockchain environment.

 Disclaimer: This framework is not intended for production use.
 It is designed for educational and experimental purposes only.